Ratafar22/Customer-Segmentation-RFM-Analysis/README.md

 ### Data Transformation

-Additional 2 new columns were created to calculate the customers' age and the Number of Days since the Last Order.
+Two new columns were created to calculate the customers' age and the Number of Days since the Last Order.
 ```sql
 DateSinceLastOrder =
 DATEDIFF(